-When we see arthritis we are speaking of the vertebral body and the joints of the vertebrae.
+When we see arthritis, we are speaking of the vertebral body and the joints of the vertebrae.
 The vertebrae can become deformed and enlarged.
-That is they enlarge and deform as a result of more pressure on them, as a result of greater stress from the collapsing disc.
-As a result of more pressure the vertebrae also become swollen and inflamed, changes we call Modic changes.
-This bony enlargement, also accompanied by ligamentous enlargement, then encroaches on the central canal space, where the nerves descend, and on the little holes on the side, i.e. foramina, where the nerves exit on the right and left sides of the spine.
-Arthritic or degenerative changes of the spine cannot be changed but we can make meaningful improvements to the disc structure, which will slow the degenerative process.
-By improving the disc degeneration, and slightly increasing the height of the disc, we reduce the stress and pressure on the bones to stem the progressive, degenerative, arthritic, deforming process of the bones.
+That is, they enlarge and deform as a result of more pressure on them, which is due to stress from the collapsing disc.
+As a result of more pressure, the vertebrae also become swollen and inflamed.
+This change is called a Modic change.
+This bony enlargement, also accompanied by ligamentous enlargement, then encroaches on the central canal space, where the nerves descend, and on the little holes on the side, i.e. foramina, where the nerves exit from, on the right and left sides of the spine.
+Arthritic or degenerative changes of the spine cannot be changed.
+However, we can make meaningful improvements to the disc structure, which will slow the degenerative process.
+By improving disc degeneration and slightly increasing the height of the disc, health care centers providing arthritis treatment in Decatur GA try to reduce the stress and pressure on the bones to stem the progressive, degenerative, arthritic, deforming process of the bones.

 Call Backstrong today to get the best osteoarthritis treatment in Decatur GA.